Master of Health Care Administration (MHA)

 MHA 741.
 Organizational Dev II Process & Tools.
 (3 Credit Hours)

 This course is about operations management and the strategic implementation of programs, techniques, and tools for reducing cost and improving quality in health organizations.
-It covers the basics of operations management and explains how operation and process improvement relates to healthcare trends.
+It covers the basics of operations management and explains how operation and process improvement relates to health care trends.
 In addition, this course introduces the theories and tools related to organizational and process improvement.
-After then, this course will provide hands-on learning opportunities for students to discover and practice quality improvement theories and tools through practical application.
-Lessons will incorporate a series of the MHA curriculum including personal experiences, discovering how to improve organizational systems and processes.
-At the outcome of the class, the student will be able to apply basic quality and continuous improvement tools in a work or personal setting.
+This course will provide hands-on learning opportunities for students to discover and practice quality improvement theories and tools through practical application.
+At the conclusion, the student will be able to apply basic quality and continuous improvement tools in a work or personal setting.

 MHA 742.
 Strategy Formulation and Implementation.
 (2 Credit Hours)